New Monkees: Background

 The 20th anniversary of The Monkees TV series in 1986 generated enough interest that New Monkees, a full reboot of the earlier series with none of the original members of The Monkees involved, was conceived later that year, and launched the following year.
 The show was distributed by LBS Communications in association with Coca-Cola Telecommunications.
 Straybert Productions, headed by Steve Blauner (a former partner of original Monkees producers Robert Rafelson and Bert Schneider), served as the project's producers.

 The group's members were Jared Chandler (guitar and vocals), Dino Kovas (drums and vocals), Marty Ross (bass and vocals), and Larry Saltis (lead guitar and vocals).
 As it had been with the original Monkees, each had to pass a grueling set of auditions.
 Unlike the previous series, however, musical ability was a key factor in the selection process.
 Ross, a multi-instrumentalist, had earlier been signed to CBS Records, with his former band The Wigs.

-Revived interest
+Revival

 On November 11, 2017, all four New Monkees attended a 30-year reunion organized by Amy Collen.
 They were interviewed for the podcast Deep Dish Radio with Tim Powers, and performed a few songs.
-On February 16, 2019, the New Monkees performed a sold-out concert at the Pig 'n Whistle restaurant and bar in Los Angeles, organized by Jodi Ritzen; the concert featured an appearance by the original Monkees' Micky Dolenz.
+On February 16, 2019, the New Monkees performed a concert (arranged by Jodi Ritzen) at the Pig 'n Whistle restaurant and bar in Los Angeles, with an appearance by the original Monkees' Micky Dolenz.